 If you are living with gout, your selection of footwear must be wise and cautious, or else triggered gout will be its outcome.
 By far, gout attacks are more likely to occur in the toes and ankles.
 So the question arises ‘Does uncomfortable footwear trigger gout?’
 The answer to this question is one simple word.
 YES!

-Tight fitted shoes can cause pinching, corrugation and decrease the flow of blood in the foot, which is a major risk factor for crystallized uric acid and a gout attack.
+Tight fitted shoes can cause pinching, corrugation and decrease the flow of blood in the foot.
+This is a major risk factor for crystallized uric acid and a gout attack.

 Tight fitted shoes, thin sole sandals, narrow toe shoes, chisel toe shoes, high heels can create pressure on the big toe of the foot, which is the most frequent site of a gout attack.
 So, if you are one of those who fulfill some or all of the criteria listed here, and are still wearing your Louis Vuitton, Sophia Webster or Gucci shoes which might intensify the risk of triggering your gout, now is the time to rethink your footwear choice.